mpanighetti/dnd5e-030crc/main.md

 _**Interplanar Nature.**_ While in the Ethereal Plane, the Feywild, or the Material Plane, Phygius is aware of the location and alignment of all creatures within 30 feet of Phygius' corresponding location on each plane.
 Additionally, Phygius is immune to _banishment_ or similar spells or effects when it is on any of these planes.
 If Phygius dies on any plane other than the Feywild, its body is destroyed but its essence travels back to the Feywild, and it is unable to take physical form or planeshift for a time.

-_**Legendary Resistance (3/Day).**_ If Phygius fails a saving throw, it can choose to succeed instead.
+_**Legendary Resistance (3/Day).**_ If Phygius fails a Saving Throw, it can choose to succeed instead.

 _**Limited Magic Immunity.**_ Unless it wishes to be affected, Phygius is immune to spells of 5th level or lower.
-It has advantage on saving throws against all other spells and magical effects.
+It has advantage on Saving Throws against all other spells and magical effects.

 _**Magic Weapons.**_ Phygius' weapon attacks are magical.

 _**Regeneration.**_ Phygius regains 20 hit points at the start of its turn.
-If it takes necrotic damage, this trait doesn’t function at the start of its next turn.
-Phygius dies only if it starts its turn with 0 hit points and doesn’t regenerate.
+If it takes necrotic damage, this trait doesn't function at the start of its next turn.
+Phygius dies only if it starts its turn with 0 hit points and doesn't regenerate.

 #### Actions